 Another approach is to wrap your web app into a container, e.g., with the help of PhoneGap, Cordova or Ionic.
 In this case, your application may mimic standard UI/UX of a platform, and even have some basic integration with the system.
 In order to tune a web view app and uncover the full (to a certain extent) potential of a specific platform, you will still require conducting extra native programming and use additional plugins.
 Most modern native features and integrations will most likely be missing from such app.
 Such application can be uploaded to the relevant app store and will look just like a native application.
 However, WebView apps will be limited in functionality and will feel rather different to native apps in terms of animation or scrolling, as they won’t support advanced graphics or animations.

-The weakest point of both web and webview applications is their scalability: the more features you add, the heavier and clumsier such apps become.
+Comparing native vs hybrid vs mobile web, the weakest point of both web and hybrid webview applications is their scalability: the more features you add, the heavier and clumsier such apps become.
 This results in unwanted slowdowns, bad and unstable performance.
 At the same time, it will be much harder to update, maintain and support such app, which again leads to increase in costs and resources.

 Building webview apps is only feasible when you need to quickly roll out your mobile app with minimum features to your end-customers or test your product idea while being rather limited in resources.